How Your Ego Is Hurting Your Romantic Life

 With that attitude, without even trying, I met a few women.
 It was a really fun night and almost magical how quickly I got along with them and they practically asked for my number.

-And…that concert was awful.
+And…that concert experience was awful.
 It wasn’t fun.
 I didn’t appreciate the music the way I should (even though there were great bands there like Label Me Lecter and Shaed).
 I didn’t end up meeting anyone.
-I ended up leaving early in frustration to sit in another place pretty much alone.
+I ended up leaving early in frustration to sit in another venue pretty much alone.
 The funny thing is that for a lot of people that concert was probably amazing!
 In fact, it objectively was.
 However my attachment and ego made it a miserable experience.

 And, to protect my ego (and that of my friend’s) we both concluded “we didn’t want to meet anyone anyway!”
 Yeah right!
 The ego can be such a liar.